CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Hemacraft/Hemacraft.md

 Hemacraft users can narratively attempt the following:

 - Create and manipulate blood
-- Absorb Ichor from living hosts
+- Absorb Fellblood from living hosts
 - Blood Sense (Heartbeats) to assist Perception Checks

 #### Blood Buffing